PeterCamilleri/fibonacci_rng/README.md

 * seed is an optional number or string or other object that has a repeatable value and responds to the to_s method.
 Defaults to a value derived from system entropy.
+* init is the number of initial training cycles used to seed the generator.
+The allowed range is 1 to 1,000,000.
+By default the init value is 32*depth+768.

 Here is an overview of the available options.